DavidDeSimone/OpenCloudSaves/README.md

 # Custom Steam Cloud Uploads
 This project is a cross platform, open source executable to allow cross platform saves across games.

 ## Build

 ### Windows

-For windows builds, you will need [MSYS2](https://www.msys2.org/)
+For windows builds, you will need [MSYS2](https://www.msys2.org/) or a stand alone version of GCC.

+You will also need to download Webview 2 - https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section

-I've only tested this on MSYS2 MSYS (purple icon) - I have not gotten this working on MSYS2-URT.
+I've only tested this on MSYS2 MSYS (purple icon).

 Run
 ```bash